Atmosphere-NX/Atmosphere/docs/features/configurations.md

 This file is located under the `/atmosphere/config/` folder on your SD card and a default template can be found inside the `/atmosphere/config_templates/` folder.

 ### Settings Format
-Settings are parsed from the `/atmosphere/config/system_settings.ini` file during the boot process.
+Atmosphère provides a way to override the firmware debug settings used by the system.
+These can be parsed from the `/atmosphere/config/system_settings.ini` file during the boot process.
 This file is a normal ini file, with some specific interpretations.

-The standard representation of a system setting's identifier takes the form `name!key`.
+The standard representation of a setting's identifier takes the form `name!key`.
 This is represented within `system_settings.ini` as a section `name`, with an entry `key`.
 For example:
 ```
 [name]
 key = ...
 ```

-System settings can have variable types (strings, integral values, byte arrays, etc).
+Settings can have variable types (strings, integral values, byte arrays, etc).
 To accommodate this, `system_settings.ini` must store values as a `type_identifier!value_store` pair.
 A number of different types are supported, with identifiers detailed below.
 Please note that a malformed value string will cause a fatal error to occur on boot.
 A full example of a custom setting is given below (setting `eupld!upload_enabled = 0`), for posterity:
 ```
 [eupld]